 My student will be living on campus.
 Do they need a car?

-Although all students are allowed to have a car on campus, it is not a requirement that all students have a car.
-Mason offers six free methods of transportation for students:
+Although all students are allowed to have a car on campus, it is not a requirement or necessity.
+Mason offers six free methods of transportation:

-• The West Campus shuttle, which provides service for the West Campus and Field House parking lots,
+- West Campus Shuttle, which provides service to West Campus and Field House parking

-• Gunston’s Go-Bus, a shuttle that provides service to Fair Oaks mall and other shopping locations in the Fairfax area,
+- Gunston’s Go-Bus, which provides service to Fair Oaks Mall and other shopping locations in Fairfax

 How does my student purchase a parking pass?

 Parking passes can be purchased online or at the Parking Services Office located by the Shenandoah Parking Deck on the Fairfax campus.
-A variety of pass options are available to suit your student’s individual needs.
+A variety of pass options are available to suit your student’s individual needs: parking.gmu.edu.